Food tourism is the experience of culture on a plate.

-Destinations must articulate a credible & authentic narrative of their food tourism offerings.
+Destinations must articulate a credible and authentic narrative of their food tourism offerings.

 Food is busy happening in all sorts of incarnations everywhere, all year round.
 From wine festivals to strawberry picking time, craft beer to crab season, watermelon harvest to cheese festivals, a harvest here and a spring festival there.
 It’s not all about throwing tomatoes at each other in Spain or rolling cheddar wheels down a hill in Canada – those well-known sports remain popular but they’re getting a run for their money in food tourism with a slightly more sophisticated desire to understand how locals enjoy their food, and the significance of something as simple as a tea-drinking ritual.

-Now’s a good time to think about the food stories your destinations have to tell: the controversy around the origin of Pisco and Peruvian ceviche; the double life of the Arabian camel, as beloved pet, then provider of milk and barbeque meat; the entire point behind mushy peas and blood sausage in the UK; why you shouldn’t leave your chopsticks upright in your rice bowl or get drunk before your host in Korea..
+Think about the food stories your destinations have to tell: the controversy around the origin of Pisco and Peruvian ceviche; the double life of the Arabian camel, as beloved pet, then provider of milk and barbeque meat; the entire point behind mushy peas and blood sausage in the UK; why you shouldn’t leave your chopsticks upright in your rice bowl or get drunk before your host in Korea…

 Even if I’ve never considered myself any kind of foodie, I’d still be fascinated by the ways in which a culture reveals itself through its mealtime rituals and spreads.
-And I’d be equally eager to feast, learn, share and make friends over a delectable portion of anything I don’t see on my plate everyday.
+I’d be equally eager to feast, learn, share and make friends over a delectable portion of anything I don’t see on my plate every day.
 Bon appetit.